 For information or to get involved, call (503) 650-5643 and speak to Valerie Skinner, or email email@example.com.

 Aging Services Advisory Council (ASAC)

-The Aging Services Advisory Council is an advisory group that meets monthly to advise Clackamas County Social Services Division Senior and Disabled Services on services for older clients.
+The Aging Services Advisory Council is an advisory group that meets monthly to advise Clackamas County Social Services Division on their programs and services for seniors and persons with disabilities.
 Members are appointed by the Clackamas County Board of County Commissioners.
 The group advocates both locally and at the state level on issues related to aging.
 The Advisory Council has a number of sub committees devoted to specific issues such as Transportation, and Nutrition.